sebasth/pam_netns/README.md

 Simple demonstration applying pre-configured network namespaces to user session using Pluggable Authentication Modules.

+## what is your use case?

+You can have multiple linux users on one server to each use/see only their own designated network.
+Without this, all linux users share same, default network configuration.
+With this, users can also be isolated according to IP and network rules, in addition to user/group permissions.
+Linux has Network Namespaces which enable administrators to create multiple independent networks and then run processes bound to those networks.
+With this script, users can be bound to those networks.

 ## Awesome/awful, should I use it?

 Probably not.